Business of streaming changed music industry ‘not for the better’ – Nile Rodgers

 Rodgers said he feels the music industry should be set up to “take care” of those who are providing the entertainment as is done within the sports business.

-Music industry executive and artist manager Merck Mercuriadis also claimed that major sports such as the NFL and Premier League football “pay somewhere between 40% to 70% of the money that’s generated to the players”.
+Chief executive of Hipgnosis Songs, an artist management film label, Merck Mercuriadis also claimed that major sports such as the NFL and Premier League football “pay somewhere between 40% to 70% of the money that’s generated to the players”.

+Earlier this year, Rodgers was named Apple Music’s artist in residence with a focus on the implementation of spatial audio.

+Asked by SNP MP John Nicolson if the role has compromised him as an independent critic of the industry, he said: “No, not at all because, believe me, I do not mind opening my mouth and I do not mind saying what’s on my mind.”